• Home

 So, for clear communication, you think about what you want to communicate or cause the listener to understand (THERE).
 You consider what they already know or need to know (HERE).
 And, with those two points in mind, you create a PATH to help them move from where they are (HERE) and arrive at THERE, the destination.

-The THERE-HERE-PATH process is part of a simple, larger 3 step process:
+The THERE-HERE-PATH process is part of a simple, more extensive 3 step process:

 1. Plan